mpigsley/nebraska-mushrooms/src/cms/content/species/agaricus-kerriganii.md

 ##### **Key Features**
 - Cap shape evenly rounded to half-sphere, later becoming flat to centrally depressed with age.
 1.5-2.5 inches (4-6 cm) wide.
 - Texture smooth and dry.
 Ornamentation can be silky to scaly.
 Grayish brown becoming more brown towards the center of the cap.
-- Gill color light pink when young, becoming darker pink, then becoming brown with age.
+- The gills are free from the stem.
+The gill color is light pink when young, becoming darker pink, then becoming brown with age.
 This is due to brown spores maturing on the gill surface over time.
 - Stem with a membranous skirt on the top half and a bulb on the base.
 Sometimes curved.
 1.2-2 inches (3-5 cm) long.
 - Bruising yellow where handled.
 Bruising red with age and decomposition.

-*Pronunciation*: Kare-Rig-In-E-I
+- Spore print brown.

 *Ecology*: A. kerriganii is a decomposer that can be found in soil in oak and pine forests from late summer to early fall.
 It has been reported along the West Coast, Colorado, and Nebraska.

 ##### **August 9th, 2023 Field Characteristics**